3db/3db/docs/usage/custom_logger.rst

     logger_modules:
       - "path.to.my.module"

-We assume here that ``path.to.my.module`` points to the file we created in the section above.
+Here, ``path.to.my.module`` should point to the file containing your custom logger class (e.g., the file containing the code snipped from the example above).
-You can make this module available in any way you see fit:
+In general, you can make your custom logger module available in any way you see fit, for instance:

 * Make a pip package
 * Add the proper folder to ``$PYTHON_PATH``